What’s the first thing that comes to mind when we talk about wrinkle reduction and younger-looking skin?

 1. Blueberries contain phytonutrients that help collagen fibers link together in a way that helps your body produce collagen.

-2. Dark Leafy Greens – Spinach, Kale, and Swiss Chard are all rich in vitamin C and A and encourage the body to produce more collagen.
+2. Dark Leafy Greens – Spinach, Kale, and Swiss Chard are all rich in vitamins C and A and encourage the body to produce more collagen.

 You’ll also enjoy their other benefits – cancer protection being just one of them.